A Quick guide to the very basics of setting up your solo business with Xolo in Estonia

 Share capital and loans

-A private limited company in Estonia needs to pay €2,500 as company share capital (the payment can be postponed and paid in installments).
+For companies established before Feb 1st, 2023, it is necessary to pay €2,500 as company share capital (the payment can be postponed and paid in installments).

 Payment has to be made by you personally from your personal bank account in euros;